buildpacks/community/README.md

 Working group meetings are a great place to more directly communicate with other members of the community.
 They tend to discuss active [RFCs](https://github.com/buildpacks/rfcs) and relay general project information.

-These meetings occur weekly on Wednesdays at 3pm EST/EDT (19:00 UTC)
+These meetings occur weekly on Thursdays at 10am EST/EDT (14:00 UTC)

 #### Meeting Info